 How to Become an Urban & Regional Planner

-What work experience do I need to become an Urban & Regional Planner?
+What education or degrees do I need to become an Urban and Regional Planner?

-Those thinking about becoming an Urban and Regional Planner might also be interested in the following careers:
+Those interested in being an Urban and Regional Planner may also be interested in:

 Image Credit: Arcaddmarketing via Creative Commons Attribution-Share Alike 3.0 Unported

 More about our data sources and methodologies.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|